Learn how to use tulle ribbon for gifts. It is so pretty on presents and very inexpensive. This is perfect to use year round.

 It looks so cute and only takes a few extra seconds to do.
 This is one of my favorite gift wrapping ideas.

 Yes, it is a budget friendly idea to jazz up plain gifts.
 They are actually cheaper than using your ordinary ribbon or those pre-made bows.

 This year I bought a red roll and a white roll of tulle at Hobby Lobby 50% off.
-(You can find tulle at any craft store) They are each 100 yards each, and cost me around $5 each.
+You can find tulle at any craft store.
+They are each 100 yards each, and cost me around $5 each.

 Seem too high?

 Well, I thought so too at first, but then I went and looked at ribbon prices.
 It was going to cost me the same price or more for the ordinary ribbon.

 - If you want the “spiky” look then cut about 4 or 5 short pieces of tulle.
 Pile them up and then tie them on your original knot.

 - Then take more tulle and loop it around your hand a few times (just like you are looping an extension cord).
-Then tie your loops on your first know.
-Then fluff!
-Yes, it is that easy!
+Next, tie your loops on your first row.
+Then fluff.
+Yes, it is that easy.

 With a lot of kids and lots of others to buy for, I am just happy that the presents are wrapped.
-I thank my sister for giving me this idea, so my presents actually look like I have time to make them look pretty!
-Thanks sis!
+I thank my sister for giving me this idea, so my presents actually look like I have time to make them look pretty.
+Thanks sis.